Book Online | Call (+44) 1637 879571

 Please arrange your flights to coincide with the following times:

 We will discuss the booking of your international flights during our video call, we will then discuss the booking of the domestic flight.
 This will be from Jakarta to Bandar Lampung (TKG) in Sumatra.
 This inter-island flight takes 40 minutes.
-We will also advise the return domestic flight to book for your journey home.
-There will be a 7 hour drive from Bandar Lampung to our accommodation which takes in the national park.
-We will stop numerous times through out the journey and arrive in good time for an evening surf and a sunset drink.
+We will also discuss the return domestic flight to book for your journey home.
+There will be a 5-6 hour drive from Bandar Lampung to our accommodation which takes in the national park.
+We will stop during the journey and arrive in good time for an evening surf and a sunset drink.

-Check-in time at the accommodation in Jakarta isn’t until 12:00pm and this is when the Bodyboard-Holidays team will be expecting you from.
-Our welcome meeting is at 20:00 so please try to arrive with plenty of time to spare.
-If you arrive later you will be supplied check-in instructions and will then meet us the next morning.
+Check-in time at the accommodation in Jakarta isn’t until 14:00pm and this is when the Bodyboard-Holidays team will be expecting you from.
+Our welcome meeting is at 18:00 so please try to arrive with plenty of time to spare.

-On the penultimate day of the trip, we will drive 7 hours from our accommodation back to Bandar Lampung, in good time for the domestic flight back to Jakarta.
-Then fly to Jakarta in the afternoon.
-The last night of the trip will be spent back in the airport hotel.
-This means after having a good night’s sleep you will be ready for your flight home the following day.
+On the penultimate day of the trip, we will drive 5-6 hours from our accommodation back to Bandar Lampung, in good time for the domestic flight back to Jakarta.
+We fly to Jakarta in the afternoon.
+The trip ends when you arrive back in Jakarta, but we’ll stay a night in the airport hotel in Jakarta and enjoy a final night out and meal in the city!

 FLIGHTS AND CONNECTIONS